josephmontes/wOBAvs.xwOBA/README.md

 ![Screenshot 2023-10-01 005341](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/0b863bbf-c35c-4bac-9bb6-34b2ce2d7c2a)

 - He pulls Flyballs almost 3 times more than the league average rate
-- Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs underperformed the xwOBA value (negative d_wOBA value) which is contrary to the league wide trend shown in the Analysis section
+- Another interesting note: in 2022, the wOBA value on Paredes' Oppo Groundballs **underperformed** it's xwOBA value (negative d_wOBA value) which is contrary to the league wide trend shown in the table in the Analysis section
-  - But in 2023, that number rebounded back to normal rates and his overall wOBA value reflected this
+  - But in 2023, his wOBA against Oppo Groundballs rebounded back to normal rates and his overall wOBA value benefited from this
+    - This is a good example of a way to properly identify luck or unluck: by the wOBA/xwOBA discrepancy for a player on specific types of batted balls, not their overall wOBA/xwOBA difference

-#### Nolan Arenado is another prime example of a player like Paredes
+#### Nolan Arenado is another prime example of a player like Isaac Paredes

 #### Bo Bichette
   - His wOBA typically outperforms his xwOBA despite average foot speed